+- If the Ethernet Type IE for the concerned E-RAB is received by the SeNB and is set to “True”, the SeNB shall, if supported, take this into account to perform header compression appropriately for the concerned E-RAB.

 If the CSG Membership Status IE is included in the SENB ADDITION REQUEST message, the SeNB shall act as specified in TS 36.300 [15].